Artificial intelligence to advance Earth observation: : A review of models, recent trends, and pathways forward: Earth observation and society: the growing relevance of ethics

 Consider the ethical principle of justice and fairness, which requires, for example, that appropriate measures be taken to ensure consistency and accuracy when applying sensitive data labels, such as slums.
-Even when accurate, such labels can lead to stigmatization or even to uprooting people from their living spaces (see~\cite{kochupillai2022earth}).
-Accordingly, ethics also calls for more constructive labeling, e.g. by re-thinking research designs that are more likely to go beyond labeling and help uplift or improve the socio-economic conditions of marginalized segments.
-Therefore, the principle of fairness can be applied at the time of labeling data and even earlier in the research life-cycle, i.e. when selecting research focus areas and research questions.
-However, ethics is equally essential at other stages of research - from allocating research funding to converting research findings to practical applications.
+Even when accurate, such labels can lead to stigmatisation or even to uprooting people from their living spaces.
+Accordingly, taking into account the intention of the research or researcher, presumably, to improve living conditions in congested urban areas, ethics calls for more constructive labelling.
+This may also entail re-thinking research designs that can go beyond the labelling of slums and help uplift or improve the socio-economic conditions of marginalized segments.
+The principle of fairness, therefore, can be applied not only at the time of labelling data but even earlier in the research life-cycle, i.e. at the time of selecting research focus areas and research questions.
+Ethics is equally important at other stages of research - from allocating research funding to converting research findings to practical applications.

-Similarly, the issue of responsibility, in cases where human-in-the-loop features are included in AI designs, needs careful consideration.
+Similarly, the issue of responsibility, which includes human agency or human-in-the-loop features in AI designs, needs careful consideration.
 While active involvement of human actors (diverse stakeholders) in every aspect of AI4EO research may not be possible, human agency and oversight must not be limited within the confines of the system and its narrow research question.
-Such oversight is also needed to understand the context in which the designed system will be implemented or introduced and the impact that such an introduction may have on real people, their lives, livelihoods, cultural sensitivities, and their environment.
+Such oversight is also needed to understand the context in which the designed system is going to be implemented or introduced and the impact that it may have on real people, their lives, livelihoods, cultural sensitivities, and their environment.
+These insights are crucial to ensuring that the intended purpose of the research and development activity is actually going to be accomplished on the ground.